 Many henhouses or coops do not have an attached run, so you have to either let chickens roam your yard or set up your own run before you can use the coop.

-This coop has it all included for you, so you can just focus on your new pets and what they need most from you.
+This coop has it all included for you, so you can just focus on your new flock and what they need most from you.

 One problem that people had with this particular setup was that the hinged door to the nesting box doesn’t lock, so some smart critters like raccoons will eventually learn how to open it and steal the eggs.